yuyang339/cs140e-21spr/labs/0-blink/README.md

   0. Unplug your pi.
 Don't modify your current wiring.
-  1. Copy `firmware/bootloader.bin` on your SD card as `kernel.img` (see a pattern?).
+  1. Copy `firmware/bootloader.bin` on your SD card as `kernel.img` (see a pattern?), `sync`, and plug back into the pi.
   2. Hook the TX and RX wires up to the pi.
 Do you TX/TX and RX/RX or switch them?
 (Hint: Think about the semantics of TX (transmit) and RX (receive).)
   3. Copy `bin/pi-install.linux` or `bin/pi-install.macos` to your
      local `bin/pi-install`.
 Make sure when you type `pi-install` something happens!
-If not, make sure your local `bin/` directory is in your path, and that you have sourced your shell startup file.
+If not, make sure your local `~/bin/` directory is in your path, and that you have sourced your shell startup file.
   4. Run `pi-install part1/blink-pin20.bin`